 I chop up the scapes, add oil, and throw them in with the cauliflower while roasting.
 Alternatively, I take a whole bulb of garlic, cut the top, place in a small ramekin and pour some olive oil over the bulb.
 Place in the oven with the cauliflower and the end of 35 minutes the cauliflower and the garlic will be nicely done.
 That’s the hard part.

 Once the cauliflower is roasted, place in a slow cooker with two quarts of water and three heaping tablespoons of “Better than Bouillon” veggie bouillon (or chicken bouillon, if you don’t have the veggie version).
-Put the heat on low, add the garlic (having squeezed all the cloves out of the bulbs; or as the roasted scapes), and add two chopped carrots, a stalk of celery (chopped), a medium onion (chopped), a tablespoon of hot pepper flakes, a quarter cup of chopped fresh parsley, a quarter cup of fresh tarragon, a quarter cup of fresh oregano, and lots of crushed pepper.
+Put the heat on low, add the garlic (having squeezed all the cloves out of the bulbs; or as the roasted scapes), and add two chopped carrots, a stalk of celery (chopped), a medium onion (chopped), a teaspoon (less if you prefer) of hot pepper flakes, a quarter cup of chopped fresh parsley, a quarter cup of fresh tarragon, a quarter cup of fresh oregano, and lots of crushed pepper.
 If you don’t have fresh herbs, go for two tablespoons each of the bottled stuff.

 When the veggies have all softened, blend the mix with a wand until smooth.
 Taste and add salt as necessary.
 Add a cup of cheddar cheese (shredded) and a half cup of asiago (shredded) or fontina (shredded), just to boost the flavour.
 Get your wand out and blend.
 Add water or bouillon to get the consistency you want.